Ansh292004/Weather_API/README.md

 -------------------------------------------------------------------------------------------------------------------------
 📌 Note
 You need a free API key from WeatherAPI.
-Replace the key=YOUR_API_KEY in script.js with your own API key.
+Replace the "API_KEY=//your api Key"in script.js with your own API key.
 ```